-The interface circuit example presented in Figure 6 employs two OPA847s (decompensated voltage-feedback op amps), optimized for gains of 12V/V or higher.
+The interface circuit example presented in Figure 6 employs two OPA687s, (decompensated voltage-feedback op amps), optimized for gains of 12V/V or higher.
 Implementing a new compensation technique allows the OPA847s to operate with a reduced signal gain of 8.5V/V, while maintaining the high loop gain and the associated excellent distortion performance offered by the decompensated architecture.
-For a detailed discussion on this circuit and the compensation scheme, refer to the OPA847 data sheet (SBOS251) available at www.ti.com.
-Input transformer, T1, converts the single-ended input signal to a differential signal required at the inverting inputs of the amplifier, which are tuned to provide a 50Ω impedance match to an assumed 50Ω source.
-To achieve the 50Ω input match at the primary of the 1:2 transformer, the secondary must see a 200Ω load impedance.
+For a detailed discussion on this circuit and the compensation scheme, refer to the OPA847 data sheet (SBOS251) located at www.ti.com.
+Input transformer, T1, converts the singleended input signal to a differential signal required at the inverting inputs of the amplifier, which are tuned to provide a $50\Omega$ impedance match to an assumed $50\Omega$ source.
+To achieve the $50\Omega$ input match at the primary of the 1:2 transformer, the secondary must see a $200\Omega$ load impedance.
 Both amplifiers are configured for the inverting mode resulting in close gain and phase matching of the differential signal.
 This technique, along with a highly symmetrical layout, is instrumental in achieving a substantial reduction of the 2nd-harmonic, while retaining excellent 3rd-order performance.
-A common-mode voltage, V{CM} , is applied to the noninverting inputs of the OPA847.
-Additional series 20Ω resistors isolate the output of the op amps from the capacitive load presented by the 40pF capacitors and the input capacitance of the ADS5422.
+A common-mode voltage, $V{CM}$ , is applied to the noninverting inputs of the OPA847.
+Additional series $20\Omega$ resistors isolate the output of the op amps from the capacitive load presented by the 40pF capacitors and the input capacitance of the ADS5421.
 This $20\Omega/47pF$ combination sets a pole at approximately 85MHz and rolls off some of the wideband noise resulting in a reduction of the noise floor.

-The measured 2-tone, 3rd-order distortion for the amplifier portion of the circuit of Figure 6 is shown in Figure 7.
+For the measured 2-tone, 3rd-order distortion for the amplifier portion of the circuit of Figure 6, see Figure 7.
 The upper curve is for a total 2-tone envelope of 4Vp-p, requiring two tones, each 2Vp-p across the OPA847 outputs.
-The lower curve is for a 2Vp-p envelope resulting in a 1Vp-p amplitude per tone.
+The lower curve is for a 2Vp-p envelope, resulting in a 1Vp-p amplitude per tone.
 The basic measurement dynamic range for the two close-in spurious tones is approximately 85dBc.
-The 4Vp-p test does not show measurable 3rd-order spurious until 25MHz, while the 2Vp-p is unmeasurable up to 40MHz center frequency.
-2-tone, 2nd-order intermodulation distortion was unmeasurable for this circuit.
+The 4Vp-p test does not show measurable 3rd-order spurious until 25MHz, while the 2Vp-p is unmeasureable up to 40MHz center frequency.
+2-tone, 2nd-order intermodulation distortion was unmeasureable for this circuit.